Yuu0701/Unity-Wall-Jumper/README.md

 5. Wall Jump - While in the Wall Slide position, press the Spacebar (either regular or short) to perform a wall jump.
 Wall Jump will count as the initial jump, just like the initial jump from the ground.
 6. Double Jump - After the initial Jump, press the spacebar once again (regular or short) to perform a double jump.
 7. Dash - Press the Left Shift key on keyboard to perform a dash.

+## Win/Lose Condition

+There is no win condition, but the player will die if they touch an obstacle (platform is not an obstacle) or fall to the void.

 ## How To Play
 1. Open UnityHub